mvish/url-shortener/README.md

 {"errorCode": "missing-short-url"}
 ```

 ## URL shortener analytics API

-An API to get top URLs, total number of times a URL is called in past "n" hours and total number of times a URL is called in past "n" days.
+An API to get top URLs, total number of times a URL is called in past "n hours" and total number of times a URL is called in past "n days".

 ## URL[/api/v1/analytics/top/{limit}]

 ### GET

-Gets the top "n" called short URLs.
+Gets the top "n" visited short URLs.
 If no `limit` is provided, top five URLs are returned.

 + Request `GET /api/v1/analytics/top/3`